dgaydukov/cert-aws/sa/files/sa.md

 </AccessControlPolicy>
 ```
 * use iam cross-account role - create role in account A with ability to assume role for account B and policy to access s3 bucket
+Read/write limits:
+* 5500 GET per prefix
+* 3500 POST/PUT/DELETE per prefix
+So same rules as for dynamoDB (where read/writes per partition), so you can get unlimited read/write by creating many prefixes (number is not limited).

 ###### Glacier
 Glacier - low-cost tape-drive storage value with $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.